 And so perhaps it's not a passive response, a mere waiting thing.
 But it's not, I'm convinced (and will repeat again) a rational experience.
 And so I turn once more to Freud and assert the cinema as a wish waiting to be understood, as awful as it may be.

 Theda Bara regards her fellow performers as mere things to be eaten, then husks to be discarded.
-She is not an object, let alone an event--but an instinct, so deeply sexual that she has lost all allure, and becomes a hollow-eyed representation of my own urges.
-Yes, she is the “vamp,” an instant success, claiming for the female Dracula’s domain--Stoker’s collection of diary-letters (oh, how dangerously close art sometimes slices) the new template for the stalking figure.
-It is an “unwashed,” ugly image--and one I cannot dismiss.
-A Fool There Was arises from a play that in turn arose from Kipling’s poem “The Vampire”--all right, then, the immediate source is not Stoker--but the latter claims the film more than Kipling’s rueful tale of "a rag and a bone and a hank of hair," no matter how diligently the photoplay follows each verse, trying its best to turn away from the Vamp and toward the home the man has left behind to languish at her feet--here, the child and wife and stalwart friends become the shadows, the moral imperative the illusion.
+She's not an object, let alone an event—but an instinct, so deeply sexual that she loses all allure and becomes a hollow-eyed representation of my own urges.
+Yes, she's the “vamp,” an instant success, claiming for the female Dracula’s domain—Stoker’s collection of diary-letters (oh, how dangerously close art sometimes slices) the new template for the stalking figure.
+It's an “unwashed,” ugly image—and one I can't dismiss.
+A Fool There Was arises from a play that in turn arose from Kipling’s poem “The Vampire”—all right, then, the immediate source is not Stoker; but the latter claims the film more than Kipling’s rueful tale of "a rag and a bone and a hank of hair," no matter how diligently the photoplay follows each verse, trying its best to turn away from the Vamp and toward the home the man has left behind to languish at her feet—here, the child and wife and stalwart friends become the shadows, the moral imperative, the illusion.